Kyungwo0LEE/Thermal-and-Thermo-Mechanical-Analysis-of-TGV/data/mesh_convergence/README.md

   This file includes:
   - element size (m)
   - maximum temperature obtained from ANSYS simulations
-  - fitted maximum temperature predicted by the regression model

 - `mesh_convergence_params.csv`
   Parameters obtained from the nonlinear regression analysis, including:
-  - estimated converged maximum temperature
+  - extrapolated converged maximum temperature \( T_\infty \)
-  - regression coefficients
+  - regression coefficients of the convergence model
-  - reference converged temperature based on the finest mesh result

 ## Notes

 Preliminary datasets generated during early mesh studies have been moved to the `archive/` directory and are retained for reference and reproducibility.

+The extrapolated converged temperature provides a mesh-independent reference value obtained by regression-based extrapolation to vanishing element size.